hipspay/hips-android-sdk-mpos/README.md

 Supported payment schemes:
 - Cards: Visa, Mastercard

-In development:
-- Add support for `TransactionType.PreAuthorization` and `TransactionType.Capture`

 # Demo app
 ----
 This git repository contains a demo app for development reference.
 If you need test cards and test terminals, they can be ordered here: [Hips Store](http://hips.com/store)